 Determinations of fault can have a huge impact on settlement amounts.
 If the opposing parties can demonstrate that you bear some of the fault for the truck accident, they can argue for lowering your settlement to reflect your share of fault.
 But if you can prove that the opposing parties are entirely to blame for the truck crash and your injuries, your settlement could provide compensation for all your losses.

 In Florida, truck accident claims are subject to the pure comparative negligence rule.
 This rule states that an injured party is not barred from seeking compensation simply because they share some of the fault for their injuries.
 However, if an injured party is found partially to blame, their total compensation will be reduced to reflect their share of fault.

 For example, if you suffered $100,000 in losses from a truck accident and were assigned 20 percent of the fault, your compensation will be reduced by $20,000 under the comparative negligence rule.

 Having a truck accident lawyer on your side during settlement negotiations can prevent insurance adjusters and corporate lawyers from taking advantage of you.
 That way, you stand a better chance of not being under-compensated.

-Injured in a Tampa Truck Accident?
+Injured in a Truck Accident in Tampa?
 Contact Brooks Law Group Today

 If you’ve been injured in a semi-trailer truck accident in the Tampa area, Brooks Law Group will fight for you to recover the compensation you need and deserve.